-Ombudsman partially upholds patient’s complaint about his treatment at the Royal Victoria Hospital, BelfastJune 23, 2020
+Ombudsman partially upholds complaint about care and treatment of patient in Royal Victoria HospitalOctober 5, 2020

 A complainant who believed that her mother was not fit to be discharged from hospital, and who said she should not have been sent home without medication, has had part of her complaint about the Belfast Health and Social Care Trust upheld.

 An investigation has concluded that the South Eastern Health and Social Care Trust managed a mother’s induced labour appropriately, and found that a delay in giving her antibiotics was not the cause of an infection to her and her baby.

 The Ombudsman has found that Belfast Health and Social Care Trust should have communicated more clearly with a patient’s family before she was discharged from hospital into respite care.

 The Ombudsman has found that an RQIA inspection and subsequent report was completed according to relevant standards, but that it should have taken further steps to provide the registered manager of a care home with a copy of the draft report so that she could comment on its factual accuracy.

 A report about the treatment of a patient by the Belfast Health and Social Care Trust has found that the level of care given was appropriate, but has stressed the importance of information sharing in cases where care is being delivered in both a Trust and private healthcare setting.

 An investigation into the care of a patient in Antrim Care Home found failings relating to the administration and recording of medicines, and in the way it responded to the patient’s panic attack.